awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 A clause that drops the specified partition\.
 Dropping a partition alters only the external table metadata\.
 The data on Amazon S3 isn't affected\.

 ROW LEVEL SECURITY \{ ON \| OFF \}
-A clause that turns on or off row\-level security for a security policy\.
+A clause that turns on or off row\-level security for a table\.
-When row\-level security is turned on for a table, you can only read the rows that the row\-level policy permits for access\.
-When there isn't any policy granting you any access to the table, then you can't see any rows from the table\.
+When row\-level security is turned on for a table, you can only read the rows that the row\-level security policy permits you to access\.
+When there isn't any policy granting you access to the table, you can't see any rows from the table\.

+FOR DATASHARES
+A clause that determines whether a table is RLS\-protected over datashares\.
+By default, a RLS\-protected table is also RLS\-protected over datashares\.